Think Outside the Policy: In-Context Steered Policy Optimization: Introduction

-To address these limitations, recent work has explored combining Supervised Fine-Tuning (SFT) with Reinforcement Learning (RL) to strengthen the exploration of LRMs.
-One research direction interleaves SFT and RL updates \cite{ma2025ReLIFT}, enabling SFT to improve high-difficulty problem-solving while RL refines mid- to low-difficulty behaviors.
+Recent work has explored combining Supervised Fine-Tuning (SFT) with Reinforcement Learning (RL) to strengthen the exploration of LRMs.
+One research direction interleaves SFT and RL updates \cite{ma2025ReLIFT}, enabling SFT to improve high-difficulty problem-solving while RL refines mid- and low-difficulty behaviors.
 However, repeated switching between paradigms introduces instability and inefficient convergence.
-Another line of work seeks to unify SFT and RL within a single training process through different strategies: incorporating SFT data as off-policy rollouts during RL~\cite{luffy2025} to expand the exploration space; jointly optimizing SFT and RL objectives~\cite{fu2025SRFT} for tighter integration; and leveraging hints to bootstrap rollouts~\cite{liu2025UFT,zhang2025BREAD,fu2025SRFT} to improve performance on harder prompts.
+Another line of work seeks to unify SFT and RL within a single training process through different strategies: incorporating SFT data as off-policy rollouts during RL to expand the exploration space~\cite{luffy2025}; jointly optimizing SFT and RL objectives for tighter integration~\cite{fu2025SRFT}; and leveraging hints to bootstrap rollouts to improve performance on harder prompts~\cite{liu2025UFT,zhang2025BREAD,fu2025SRFT}.

-Together, these approaches reflect a growing consensus that combing SFT and RL can effectively expand the exploration of policy search into more promising reasoning spaces.
-However, as shown in Figure \ref{fig:teaser}, three key challenges remain: (1) Exploration remains confined to the current policy distribution, as GRPO-based methods rely on on-policy sampling, resulting in limited trajectory diversity and might convergence to local optima, as detailed in Section \ref{sec:preliminary}.
+Together, these approaches reflect a growing consensus that combining SFT and RL can effectively expand the exploration of policy search into more promising reasoning spaces.
+However, as shown in Figure \ref{fig:teaser}, three key challenges remain: (1) Online exploration remains confined to the current policy distribution, as GRPO-based methods rely on on-policy sampling, resulting in limited trajectory diversity and might converge to local optima.
 (2) Expanding the exploration space with trajectories from stronger LRMs incurs high computational cost and limited accessibility, since generating additional reasoning traces from advanced models is expensive and such models are not always available.
 (3) External trajectories are often noisy and unstable for training, incorporating them indiscriminately as off-policy rollouts can mislead policy updates and harm convergence stability.